 A boat trip down the Latrobe River from the Port of Sale will provide good birding.
 Azure Kingfishers are usually seen, as are colonies of Nankeen Night Herons.
 Down near the mouth, where the river empties into Lake Wellington, Sea Eagles are usually close to their nest site, and on the piles in the lake, Little Terns are often present.

-This lake is saline, and takes
+is saline, and takes

 the drainage from the irrigation district.
 It is connected to